 The college equity counsel at Evergreen, which is a very liberally oriented school, practiced what was called a Day of Absence, in which whites and people of color meet separately for a day.
-In 2017, the Day of Absence was to be practiced differently: people of color where to stay on campus and white students, faculty, and staff where to remain off campus.
+In 2017, the Day of Absence was to be practiced differently: people of color were to stay on campus, and white students, faculty, and staff were to remain off-campus.
 They encouraged white people to leave.
-Professor Bret Weinstein questioned this practice and this sparked the above protests, sit-ins, and disruptions.
+Professor Bret Weinstein questioned this practice, and this sparked the above protests, sit-ins, and disruptions.
 The complete story at Evergreen State University can be seen with this documentary series.

 Notice that the equity was driving a wedge between the races.
 It was not encouraging solidarity or unity, but division.
 And this is the crux of Critical Theory generally and of Critical Race Theory specifically: DIVISION.
 This is a theme that arises again and again with Critical Race Theory, Intersectionality, and Social Justice.
 Just like Gramsci and the Frankfurt School divided people, Critical Race Theory divides people.

 Critical Race Theory does not promote unity or understanding, but division and animosity between races, in particular the whites against all other people of color.

 Another example of Critical Race Theory in culture is the recent The New York Times “1619 Project.”
 This project asks “us to consider that America’s real founding was not in 1776 but in 1619 when the first Africans were brought to these shores.
 Nikole Hannah-Jones teaches that the Revolutionary War was fought mainly not to escape British tyranny, but out of fear that British tyranny was about to threaten the institution of slavery.”
 Notice the theme again: 1619 is about division.